 Because this was our first time to wether ourselves and we did not have a safe way to restrain the kids, we had a vet lightly sedate our bucks for this method.
 Our initial concern was being able to handle a fully awake thrashing buckling.
 Our vet showed us how to do a 'butt canon' restraint he developed.
 See the pictures below

 The person with the Side Crusher, or Burdizzo, reaches the upper most portion of the scrotum, feeling for the cord.
 Tug/pull the spermatic cord down, making sure only one cord is being held.
 Place the cord in the opening of the crusher being used.
 Make sure that the crusher is towards the top as high as possible, and that no teats are affected.
 Lightly close the crusher, let the person who is restraining know that you are ready to close the instrument tightly.
 Take a DEEP BREATH and close the clamp down, it will be extremely tight, you will not only hear the little fella protest, but you will actually hear the cord crunch.
-Hold the clamp in place for 10-20 seconds.
+Hold the clamp in place for about 5 seconds.
 Open the crusher, give your male spouse or partner some time to recover as well ~WINK~ .
 Then holding the same cord, move the clamp down slightly but still above the actual testicle.
 Take a DEEP BREATH and repeat.
 This is to ensure that the cord is crushed and will remain that way.
 There is less discomfort for the buckling at this point.
 Repeat these same steps to the other cord.
 The buckling will have some discomfort no matter what you do, banding or crushing the cords.
 Watch for any swelling.
 If they act too uncomfortable, you can give them a baby aspirin or 81 mg aspirin that will help with the pain, but reduce swelling.
 We prefer using a mix of Arnica Montana 6X, Chamomilla 6X, and Bach's Rescue Remedy (full adult dose).

 After a few days the boys should be back to their normal romping selves, albeit maybe a tad more docile then the other boys.